cancerberoSgx/prettier-eslint-gallery/README.md

 # What's this?

- * Gallery of popular eslint configurations for JavaScript styles so I can see how they look like and make a choise
+ * Gallery of popular eslint configurations for JavaScript styles so I can see how they look like and make a choice
  * Research how well current formatting tools so the job
- * Research euristics to do better job
+ * Research heuristics to do better job

 # Why?

- * Because I want to see how my code will look like when formatted to pooplular styles
+ * Because I want to see how my code will look like when formatted to popular styles
  * Because there are current formatting tools don't do a perfect work and we want to see how well they work and if we can improve it
  * Because when choosing a style is not only important to know the rules but also to see how our code will look like !
  * Because I want an easy to use command line tool to format code to popular styles that work as perfect as possible